-1.6 Structure
+1.6 Structure and further reading

-In the remainder of this course I examine the above topics in more detail.
-First, I use memory hierarchy as a starting point for understanding quantitative principles of system design and research, as well as trends and how to analyse their long-term effects.
+In the remainder of this book I examine the above topics in more detail.
+First, I use RISC-V to illustrate general principles of instruction set design, by contrasting its design with other common instruction set designs.
+Then I go on to using memory hierarchy as a starting point for understanding quantitative principles of system design and research, as well as trends and how to analyse their long-term effects.
 Next I examine parallelism in its various forms, starting with instruction-level parallelism.
 This is a large topic on its own encompassing pipelines, out of order execution, minimizing delays from branches and the rationale behind the multicore movement.
 Next I look at alternative models of parallelism including data parallel architectures and more specifically GPUs.
-I examine thread-level parallelism and how it relates to areas previously covered including memory hierarchy and multicore designs in the multiprocessors chapter, and review features of traditional vector machines as a contrast to multimedia extensions and GPUs.
-Finally I look at the two ends of the scale: warehouse-scale computing and emerging small-scale systems as representing two very different consequences of technology trends, the smaller devices included in discussion of how to understand and take advantage of trends.
+I go on then to examine thread-level parallelism and how it relates to areas previously covered including memory hierarchy and multicore designs.
+Finally I look at the two ends of the scale: warehouse-scale computing and emerging small-scale systems as representing two very different consequences of technology trends.